Observing spin-squeezed states under spin-exchange collisions for a second: Amplification mechanism

-\section{Numerical simulation}
+\subsection{Numerical simulation}

-To better understand the amplification effect including lateral collisions and residual dephasing from the the magnetic trap, we perform numerical simulations of the spin dynamics using a semi-classical kinetic equation for the spin vector $\bf{s}$ in the space of motional energies $\bf{E}=\lbrace E_x,E_y,E_z\rbrace$ \cite{Piechon2009,Deutsch2010}:
+To better understand the amplification effect including lateral collisions and residual dephasing from the magnetic trap, we perform numerical simulations of the spin dynamics using a semiclassical kinetic equation for the spin vector $\bf{s}$ in the space of motional energies $\bf{E}=\lbrace E_x,E_y,E_z\rbrace$ \cite{Piechon2009,Deutsch2010}:

 where $\bar{\bf{s}}\equiv \int_0^\infty d\bf{E}\beta^3e^{-\beta \bf{E}}\bf{s}(\bf{E})$ describes the average spin.
-Integration is done on all three energies. $\bf{e}_z$ is the unit vector $\hat{z}$ in the Bloch sphere, generating spin precession at rate $\delta\omega_a(\bm{r},t)$ which includes three dephasing sources: AC Stark shift induced by the cavity probe (see Eq.~\ref{eq:cav_coupling}), shifts due to the magnetic trap and mean-field collisions \cite{Szmuk2015}.
+Integration is done on all three energies. $\bf{e}_z$ is the unit vector $\hat{z}$ in the Bloch sphere, generating spin precession at rate $\delta\omega_a(\bm{r},t)$ which includes three dephasing sources: ac Stark shift induced by the cavity probe (see Eq.~\ref{eq:cav_coupling}), shifts due to the magnetic trap and mean-field collisions \cite{Szmuk2015}.
 We include the spatial dependence of $\delta\omega_a$ to account for imperfections in the trap oscillation averaging (cf.~Eq.~\ref{eq:inhomo}).
-The spin interaction depends on $\omega_\rm{ex}$ as well as the spin ``mean field'', and is long-ranged in energy space (Knudsen regime), described by the kernel $K(\bf{E},\bf{E'})$ which we will approximate with $K(\bf{E},\bf{E}')\approx 1$ \cite{Deutsch2010,Pegahan2018} (this approximation slightly augments the exchange rate).
+The spin interaction depends on $\omega_\rm{ex}$ as well as the spin ``mean field'', and is long ranged in energy space (the Knudsen regime), described by the kernel $K(\bf{E},\bf{E'})$ which we approximate by $K(\bf{E},\bf{E}')\approx 1$ \cite{Deutsch2010,Pegahan2018} (this approximation slightly augments the exchange rate).
 The lateral collision rate $\gamma_c$ is incorporated as a relaxation toward the mean spin.

-To perform numerical Monte-Carlo simulations, we randomly sample the position and momentum of $\sim 10^4$ atoms in a thermal distribution.
+To perform numerical simulations, we randomly sample the position and momentum of approximately $10^4$ atoms in a thermal distribution.
 The coordinates $\bm{r}(t)$ evolve as in pure harmonic oscillation.
-The atoms then have well defined energies along each axis.
-The cavity shift at each time step is calculated as $\sum_i\Omega(\bm{r}_i(t)) s_{z,i}(t)$ according to Eq.~\ref{eq:cav_coupling} with each atom's $s_z$ component.
-In order to simulate the amplification effect which amplifies quantum fluctuations in $S_z$, we start with all atoms having a common $s_z$ component that deviates from 0 (a classical approximation to the result of a QND cavity measurement, as in Fig.~\ref{fig:amp_pic}).
+The atoms then have well-defined energies along each axis.
+The cavity shift at each time step is calculated as $\sum_i\Omega(\bm{r}_i(t)) s_{z,i}(t)$ according to Eq.~\ref{eq:cav_coupling} with the $s_z$ component of each atom.
+In order to simulate the amplification effect which amplifies quantum fluctuations in $S_z$, we start with all atoms having a common $s_z$ component that deviates from 0 (a classical approximation to the result of a QND cavity measurement).
 From the subsequently calculated cavity shift over time, we can obtain $M_1$ and $M_2$ hence their ratio $\alpha$.